fb-pixel

 Is it bad to play many gigs?

-How do I raise my fee?
+How do musicians raise their fee?

 Transcript